Movers Near Me With Truck

-- Watch out for name changes.
 Some firms stay one step ahead of the BBB and government watchdog agencies by changing their name constantly.
-Be skeptical of a company that lacks a local address or phone number.
+Be skeptical of a so called professional moving company that lacks a local address or phone number.
 If you can’t contact the person who you initially spoke with, that’s a red flag.
 Also, if you have trouble reaching anyone, or if the office phone is answered by a generic greeting like “moving company” instead of the name of the organization they provided to you, it may be a scam operation.

 The reputable mover will walk through your home, looking at everything, and creating an inventory list of what you plan to move.
 They will ask questions and make notes about anything that you plan to add or delete before moving.
 That way, they can devise a precise forecast of the labor needed (or weight, in the case of a long-distance move) for your relocation.

 Look out for ridiculous estimates too

 It’s not only a high costs that should scare you away, watch out for prices that appears to cheap too.
 While you may want to hire cheap movers, some scammers disguise as cheap moving services to scam unsuspecting victims.
 That is why it is good to always get at least three estimates to compare before making a choice.

 Never sign a blank document

 This suggestion sounds obvious, but shady movers have been known to hand potential customers a blank or partially completed contract for them to sign, saying that they will fill in the rest when they get back to the office.
 After all, who wants to sit around waiting for them to finish up all that paperwork?